 Burnout is no joke.
 It is usually the result of trying to do too much too quickly.
 You feel as if you have lost time; you want to make up for the last five years in a short time.

-A classic example would be someone who has gained 90 pounds over three years and now wish to lose it all in three months.
+A classic example would be someone who has gained 90 pounds over three years and now wishes to lose it all in three months.

 Is it possible?
-Sure!
-But what kind of diet would someone need to maintain in an attempt to lose a pound a day?
+Probably, but what kind of diet would someone need to maintain in an attempt to lose a pound a day?